LongPatrol/Networkx_LinkingCustomers/README.md

 *Notes:*
-For the purposes of this exercise, I generated random numbers from 1 to 2500 for a total of 3000 rows.
+For the purposes of this exercise, I created 13 accounts for 4 customers.

 **Sources**